PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - Researching and purchasing SPNHC trip flight and registration
  - Fixed 488 invertebrate agents
  - Uploaded tissued mammals
+ - Fixed mollusc taxonomy to be able to upload into Arctos

 #### Paula
 ##### Benefits NMMNH Bioscience